rogerjdeangelis/utl-altair-slc-configuration-and-ultraedit-setup/README.md

    ---*/

    Chapter-I-configuration-and-ultraedit-setup-for-sas-compatible-systems

+    Note:  C:\slc\current.lst, c:\slc\current.sas, and  c:\slc\current.log are a sandbox.
+    When you want save production code.
+Press Ctl+Alt+2 to save your program in  the path in line 2 of the editor.

     The objective is to clone SAS DMS editor using UltraEdit.

     This documents users of UltraEdit Version 2025.1.0.31 64-bit.